ucdavisdatalab/Spatial_SQL/README.md

 You already use a database if you've done GIS.
 A shapefile is essentially just a fancy a table.

-This is an example of a database diagram for the files involved in a Marxan analysis.
+Below is an example of a database diagram for the files involved in a Marxan analysis.
 At least one column in each table relates to a column in another table (indicated in this diagram by a line drawn between the two columns).
+Documenting a database with a diagram like this is common practice.
+It provides a quick visual reference to the data contained in each table and how the tables relate to each other.
 ![image](https://experimentalcraft.files.wordpress.com/2013/08/marxantables.png)

 Image Credit: [Michele Tobias](https://experimentalcraft.wordpress.com/2013/08/23/marxan-table-relationships/)